Gradescope Instructor Guide

 Tips

 • As you grade, you can get an overview of how the grading is progressing for the question.
 Click the total submission number in the lower left corner.
-This overview lists all of the submissions for the question, including their status, grader(s), and score.
+This overview lists all the submissions for the question, including their status, grader(s), and score.

 Review and release Gradescope grades to students